Stable determination of a simple metric, a covector field and a potential from the hyperbolic Dirichlet-to-Neumann map: Interior Stability

 \begin{proof}[Proof of Theorem \ref{MainTheorem}]

 Recall the notation $\delta = || \Lambda - \tilde{\Lambda}||_*$.
 It is enough to prove the proposition for $\delta \ll 1$.
-We use notation as in Remark \ref{TransformationDoesnotChangeAssumptions}.
-In what follows we denote $\mu<1$ constants arbitrarily close to 1 that might change from step to step.
-We also denote by $C$ various constants depending only in $\Omega$, $A$ and the choice of $k$ in Theorem \ref{MainTheorem}.
+In what follows we denote by $\mu$, arbitrary constants $0<\mu<1$ that might decrease from step to step.
+Similarly we denote by $C$ various constants depending only in $\Omega$, $A$ and the choice of $k$ in Theorem \ref{MainTheorem} that could increase on each step.